TraceGains Expands Networked Ingredients Marketplace with Regulatory Global Compliance Support for Multinational Food and Beverage Brands

 New capabilities help overworked professionals retake control of global supply chain risk by complying with in-country operating guidelines and managing regulatory requirements in 200 markets

 WESTMINSTER, Colo., Feb.
-22, 2023 /PRNewswire/ -- TraceGains, the world's only networked ingredients marketplace, has announced Regulatory Global, a new module for its Networked Ingredient Marketplace that enables food, beverage, and dietary supplement companies to mitigate risks inherent in breaking into international markets.
+22, 2023 /PRNewswire/ -- TraceGains, the world's only networked ingredients marketplace, has announced Regulatory Global, a new module in TraceGains GatherTM that enables food, beverage, and dietary supplement companies to mitigate risks inherent in breaking into international markets.
 Regulatory Global provides a central source of data for more than 200,000 international laws to help overworked CPG professionals ensure compliance, freeing them up to focus on new product development, reformulation, and customer expansion.

 SGS Digicomply, the authoritative data source for global regulatory data, powers TraceGains Regulatory Global.
 Together, TraceGains and SGS Digicomply already provide crucial horizon scanning and other critical data, and this latest venture extends the partnership further to help organizations navigate global regulatory concerns.